 Fabric wall panels is a simple way for adding color and texture to a flat surface.
 I am about to show you how we upholster panels without stapling the fabric.
 This solution presented today has several advantages.
 It is a superior finish compare to wrapping the fabric around a frame.
 The work is done by facing the panel at all time.

 To begin, fabric wall panels have a very clean finish with edges free from welts, or braids.
 In fact, the fabric stretches on a slim track and can be easily change in the future.
 But, before I carry on, you may decide to add a cord around the perimeter once the installation is complete.
+Then a soft trimming is added.
 It’s up to you.

 The layout of each section is define by the heights and width of a wall.
 Also by the openings in a room.
 Sometimes the panels are only the upper or lower section of a wall.

 One important thing to remember is to keep the width of a panel narrower than the width of the fabric.
 Unless the textile selected is a simple weave that works both ways.
 This means the fabric stretches horizontally or railroad.
 It is best to ask a professional to confirm that it is possible to do so.

 A standard installation has a track system around the perimeter of each frame or molding, a padding and a fabric.

 Our company recommends to keep the base of a molding at least ⅜” in depth.
 The reason for this request is simple.
 All 3 elements, tracks, padding and fabric take ¼ inch in thickness.

 However, we can increase the thickness and adapt the finish wall to the desire size to fit a molding.
 Again, tell us about your molding depth in advance to avoid any surprises.

 For example, a room like an office has special requirements.
 If the sound bounces too much on the walls, it is not ideal!